bitlogik/OTPpy/README.md

 hashalg is the hash algorithm to use : "sha1", "sha256" or "sha512".
 digits is the integer for number of digits.
 time_window is the time width of a time block in seconds (integer).
-Note that secret_base32 is enough to use a standard OTP setting (sha1, 6 digits, 30 seconds blocks).
+Note that the secret_base32 argument is enough to use a standard OTP setting (sha1, 6 digits and 30 seconds blocks).

 `.HOTP( counter )`
 Compute a HOTP code from the integer counter value.